 Do you need to know about risk management and Social Security?

 Social Security may be an issue if you're an older individual seeking a divorce after a long-term marriage.
-Be aware that, if you've been married to your spouse for at least 10 years, you may (in certain cases) be able to qualify as a dependent for Social Security purposes.
-Thus, you might be entitled to benefits, even if you never worked.
+Be aware that, if you've been married to your spouse for at least 10 years, you may (in certain cases) be able to qualify for Social Security benefits based on your spouse's record, even after you divorce.

 What information should you gather before consulting with an attorney?